LnBdd/hyberflow/docs/ManufacturingInstructions.md

 | FDM Printer | PLA |

 {: .note }
-As an alternative to the Stratasys printer, you can use any SLA printer with the MED610 material.
+As an alternative to the Stratasys printer, you can use any SLA printer.
 Please note that standard resin is not biocompatible.